aa5hi5h/Sync-Mail/README.md

 ```

-5) Clicking on the email also give you a preview of the email that will contain a other parts such as subject , body
+5) Clicking on the email also give you a preview of the email that will contain  other parts of the email such as subject , body
+   Emaples-

   ![sheet2](https://github.com/aa5hi5h/Sync-Mail/assets/156516764/5afee405-fab0-4108-9b68-38e5d6a43afe)